software-mansion/react-native-gesture-handler/docs/versioned_docs/version-2.6.0/gesture-handlers/api/common-gh.md

 ### `userSelect` (**web only**)

 This parameter allows to specify which `userSelect` property should be applied to underlying view.
 Possible values are `"none" | "auto" | "text"`.
-If this parameter is not specified, default value is `"none"`. **Available since version 2.8.0**
+Defaults to `"none"`. **Available since version 2.8.0**

 ### `onGestureEvent`